-Whether it's a house concert, a short lunchtime recital, or an evening-length program, Danny Holt's concerts showcase his thoughtful and imaginative programming and his infectious enthusiasm for the music he performs.
+Whether it's a house concert, a short lunchtime recital, or an evening-length program, Danny Holt's solo piano concerts showcase his thoughtful and imaginative programming and his infectious enthusiasm for the music he performs.
 Audiences rave about his insightful and entertaining historical anecdotes that deepen the concert experience.

 STANDARD SOLO PROGRAMS